Home icon as a Jester's castle

 Looking ahead, several trends will shape global regulation:

-· United States: More states will legalise online casinos, with interstate compacts potentially expanding poker liquidity.
+· More states will legalise online casinos, with interstate compacts potentially expanding poker liquidity, while formats such as betting exchanges may remain selectively regulated.
+Horse racing wagering has long followed a different legal path under the Interstate Horseracing Act.
+The Illegal Gambling Business Act also remains part of the older federal backdrop shaping U.S. enforcement.
 Pressure for federal oversight may grow, but the state-based system will likely continue.

-· United Kingdom: The UKGC will continue tightening rules, emphasising affordability, responsible gambling, and advertising restrictions.
+· The UKGC will continue tightening rules, emphasising affordability, responsible gambling, and advertising restrictions.

 Overall, expect stricter global standards, greater focus on consumer protection, and continued market growth.